ptpuyen1511/VietBioNER/README.md

 VietBioNER is constituted by biomedical grey literature specified for tuberculosis.
 The corpus was annotated with five named entity categories of Organisation, Location, Date and Time, Symptom and Disease, and Diagnostic Procedure.

-The construction of VietBioNER is detailed in our LREC 2022 paper:
+The construction of VietBioNER and some baseline performance are detailed in our LREC 2022 paper:

 ```bibtex
 @inproceedings{vietbioner,